rust-lang/rfcs/text/0000-default-field-values.md

 values, it would be possible to allow non-const values as well, potentially allowed but linted against.
 Expanding the kind of values that can be accepted can be expanded in the future.

+## Lint against explicit `impl Default` when `#[derive(Default)]` would be ok

+As a future improvement, we could nudge implementors towards leveraging the feature for less verbosity, but care will have to be taken in not being overly annoying, particularly for crates that have an MSRV that would preclude them from using this feature.
+This could be an edition lint, which would simplify implementation.